altherwy/IS4904/Lecture Three/Lecture Three.md

 - **onPressed**: it accepts a function as a value, which is called when the button is **pressed**.
 - **child**: it accepts a *text* or an *icon* to display on the button.
 ---
-The following is a simple example that displays what we have learned thus far in this lesson,
+The following is a simple example that uses what we have learned thus far in this lesson,

 ```dart
 import 'package:flutter/material.dart';